 By capturing higher quality images, they will still look good after being cropped.

 This will, however, take up extra space on your phone’s storage as the files will be larger.

 Choose Your Angle Before You Setup The Shot

-It’s common for pole dance photos to end up with the wrong angle, which doesn’t show the full extent of the pose you’re performing in the shot.
+It’s common for pole dance pictures to end up with the wrong angle, which doesn’t show the full extent of the pose you’re performing in the shot.

 Choose your angle before you take the picture, to achieve better results.

-Just by putting a little bit of thought and planning into your pole dancing photos, you’ll be able to get those beautiful photos that you imagine.
+Just by putting a little bit of thought and planning into your pole dancing pictures, you’ll be able to get those beautiful photos that you imagine.